 Fortunately, there are ways to reduce the intensity of menstrual pain, as well as its impact.

 Dysmenorrhea (also known as algomenorrhea) refers to lower abdominal (lower stomach) or lumbar (lower back) pain that occurs during the first days of the menstrual period.
-It mostly affects women in their twenties and often fades away with age, sexual activity and childbirth.
+It mostly affects women in their twenties and can fade away with age and childbirth.

 Other symptoms can also appear with cramps, such as: